 Overview

 The value in mergers and acquisitions is undisputed.
 However, they can also be tricky for the parties involved.
-When Mastercard acquired Pune-based Electracard in 2014, it was a bit of a culture mis-match for Mastercard management and Electracard employees at the very least.
-Inspite of the best laid plans for handling the merger, things were difficult for Mastercard’s corporate team when reality set in.
+When a leading Global payment solution company acquired a India-based digital payment solution company in 2014, it was a bit of a culture mis-match for its global management and the new employees at the very least.
+In spite of the best laid plans for handling the merger, things were difficult for our client’s corporate team when reality set in.
 After all, management must deliver on the base business, align the strategies, put a new organization in place, and realize synergies—right away and all at once.

 Case Timeline